Kiss Tomorrow Goodbye (True Detective): Development

 In January 2019, the episode's title was revealed as "Kiss Tomorrow Goodbye" and it was announced that series creator Nic Pizzolatto had written the episode while Jeremy Saulnier had directed it.
 This was Pizzolatto's eighteenth writing credit, and Saulnier's second directing credit.
 This was Saulnier's last episode for the series; he exited after filming the episode, as it had become clear that filming would take longer than expected to complete.

 Reception

 Viewers

 The episode was watched by 1.19 million viewers, earning a 0.3 in the 18-49 rating demographics on the Nielsen ratings scale.
 This means that 0.3 percent of all households with televisions watched the episode.
-This was a 18% decrease from the previous episode, which was watched by 1.44 million viewers with a 0.5 in the 18-49 demographics.
+This was an 18% decrease from the previous episode, which was watched by 1.44 million viewers with a 0.5 in the 18-49 demographics.

 Critical reviews

 "Kiss Tomorrow Goodbye" received very positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on 14 reviews, with an average rating of 7.92/10.
 The site's consensus states: "'Kiss Tomorrow Goodbye' gives True Detective viewers a proper introduction to Mahershala Ali's haunted protagonist, Wayne Haynes, who proves to be a compelling enough figure to hold attention during this methodically paced installment."

 Emily L. Stephens of The A.V.
 Club gave the episode a "B+" grade and wrote, "The pace is taut, unafraid of long pauses and tension that evaporates into nothing.
 The visuals are austere and forbidding: broad aerial shots of the Ozarks as autumn leans into a long winter, the matter-of-fact grime of everyday work.
 And Mahershala Ali's performance lends the first two episodes a grace and gravity far beyond what it's earned.
 Here's hoping the remaining six prove the show, not just the actors, deserve it."

 Sean T. Collins of Rolling Stone wrote, "That's the kind of thing that makes us optimistic about what's to come.
 No high weirdness, no convoluted California noir — just a bunch of (mostly) well-drawn characters doing their best, even if their best isn't very good.
 People aren't going to freak out about this the way they did about the first two seasons, for better or for worse.
 But judging from the Season's Three opening one-two punch, they're apt to quiet down and listen."
 Lanre Bakare of The Guardian wrote, "Mahershala Ali investigates the case of two missing children in a tricksy, time-shifting third season of the crime drama.
 Best start taking notes."
 Ben Travers of IndieWire gave the episode a "B+" grade and wrote, "If you felt the premiere was a little familiar (or just a little slow), Ali should be enough for even the most skeptical to hold on for another ride."